scipilot/logline/README.md

 		logGroups: ['', 'X', 'Y' ...], 	// A list of logGroup (sub-types) found in the logGroupField.
 Just [''] for logs with no sub-types. groupTitles:{'X':'Foo', ...},	// A map of human titles, indexed by logGroups.
 Note: instant-events use the event data itself as the title and don't use this! rangedLogs:['Y', ...],  		// Optional; Which of the logGroup sub-types are state-ranged flip-flops.
-Those not present in this list are treated as instant events. cssClassMap:{'X': 'class', ...} // Optional; map of CSS classes for each logGroup sub-type, applied to the Vis element itself.
+Those not present in this list are treated as instant events. cssClassMap:{'X': 'class', ...},// Optional; map of CSS classes for each logGroup sub-type, applied to the Vis element itself. onTimelineUpdated:function(){}  // Optional; callback for when this data has been processed into the timeline }
-	}

 ## Usage